tokland/youtube-upload/README.md

 pxzZ-fYjeYs
 ```

-* Upload a video with more metadata and your own client secrets and credentials file:
+* Upload a video with more metadata and your own client secrets and credentials file to a playlist:

 ```
 $ youtube-upload --title="A.S.
 Mutter"